Ryang326/STAT628_Module3_Group8/README.md

 * Top10_Pizaa_Analysis.ipynb: the ipython script to analyze setiment of reviews for the top-10 Pizza chain restaurants.
 * top10_sentiment_anlysis.xlsx: the xlsx file of the result of positive sentiment scores for the top-10 Pizza chain resaurants' three most frequently commented words.
 * Top10_compound_Score_Analysis.xlsx: the xlsx file of the result of compound sentiment scores for the top-10 Pizza chain resaurants' three most frequently commented words.
-* PizzaHut.csv: the csv file of all PizzaHut information for later analysis
+* PizzaHut.csv: the csv file of all PizzaHut information for later analysis.

 # Exploratory Data Analysis
 This directory includes scripts that we used to analyze and give suggestions to PizzaHut.
 * PizzaHut_Analysis.ipynb: the ipython script to give action plans for Pizza Hut restaurants.
+* hypothesis test.R: the R script to do t hypothesis test.

 # Image Folder
 This directory includes any figures/images/tables produced in our analysis.